Credit Report Errors

 One credit report mistake could cost you a home, car, or loan.

-You have rights under the Fair Credit Reporting Act and we help you enforce them.
-If the credit bureaus won’t fix an error on your credit report, let’s make them pay.
+You have rights under the Fair Credit Reporting Act, and I help you enforce them when credit bureaus fail to correct errors.

 Common Credit Report Errors